 The Kalamazoo County Land Bank is pleased to undertake the Eastside Gateway Project with the Eastside Neighborhood Association and more than 50 other community partners and stakeholders.
 The project arose through a community visioning process to create a unique sense of place.
-It will create a landscaped collection of up to seven single-family homes.
-The project will include a walkway, native plantings and a pocket park that will highlight art and nature while serving as a visible and welcoming entryway into the East Side.
+It will be seven single-family homes and a community pocket park.
+The park will include a walkway, art, native plantings while serving as a visible and welcoming entryway into the East Side.

 Similar to other successful Land Bank projects, the Eastside Gateway Project will distinguish itself for energy efficiency.
 The new homes will be 40- to 50-percent more efficient than a typical new home, and even more dramatically so than older homes.
 To achieve that efficiency, the homes have to be built extremely well with materials and equipment — lighting, heating, cooling, plumbing and insulation — that reduce living costs while making the homes more comfortable.
 The air quality in these homes is also superior to typical homes.
 The homes are called “zero-energy ready” because they are ready to be converted, with solar panels, to homes that have virtually no energy maintenance costs.